colinsongf/kubeflow-ml-azure/terraform/README.md

 This take few minutes to complete...

-Let's check that our cluster is up and running (Terraform output variable will contains the raw configuration of the newly created Kubernetes cluster)
+Let's check that our cluster is up and running (Terraform output variable will contains the raw configuration of the newly created Kubernetes cluster).
+You might need to disable the equinor proxy enviornment variables first.

 ```
 echo "$(terraform output kube_config)" > ~/.kube/kubeflow